UTE Startup Prize

 Impact Award: Arterial Solutions presented by Muzammil Syed, Co-founder – awarded $10k

 Arbre is a sustainable sun care brand, offering innovative, inclusive, and functional SPF products.
-Our debut product is a mineral-based powder dry shampoo with SPF that provides effective sun protection to the scalp for women.
+Its debut product, Spruce, is a mineral-based powder dry shampoo with SPF that provides effective sun protection to the scalp for men and women.

 HippoCamera is an easy-to-use smartphone-based reminiscence platform that mitigates memory loss, helping users create and review personalized multi-media reminiscence cues.
 HippoCamera is designed to mimic the hippocampus, a brain region critical to memory, and integrates keystone principles from memory research.